 Moreover, the Telecommunications segment has in the past required substantial capital for the upgrade, expansion and maintenance of its cable and mobile networks, the launch and expansion of new or additional services to support growth in its customer base and demands for increased bandwidth capacity and other services.
-The Corporation expects that additional capital expenditures will be required in the short and medium term in order to expand and maintain the Telecommunications segment's systems and services, including expenditures relating to the cost of its mobile services infrastructure upgrade, as well as costs relating to advancements in Internet access, ultra-high definition television ("UHD") and TV everywhere/every platform requiring IP technology.
-In addition, the demand for wireless data services has been growing at unprecedented rates and it is projected that this demand will further increase in the future.
+The Corporation expects that additional capital expenditures will be required in the short and medium term in order to expand and maintain the Telecommunications segment's systems and services, including expenditures relating to the cost of its mobile services' infrastructure deployment, maintenance and enhancement, as well as costs relating to advancements in Internet access and TV everywhere, requiring IP technology and the introduction of virtual reality.
+In addition, the demand for wireless data services has been growing at high rates and it is projected that this demand will further increase in the future.
 The anticipated levels of data traffic will represent a growing challenge to the current mobile network's ability to serve this traffic.
 The Telecommunications segment may have to acquire additional spectrum in the future, as available.